Smithereens Lead Singer Pat DiNizio Dies At Age 62

 "Pat had the magic touch," DiNizio's bandmates said.
 "He channeled the essence of joy and heartbreak into hook-laden three minute pop songs, infused with a lifelong passion for rock & roll."

-The Smithereens were founded in Carteret, N.J., in 1980; they released their first full album, Especially for You, in 1986 — after DiNizio sent a cassette tape of their music to Enigma Records to help net a record deal, according to the band's website.
+The Smithereens were founded in Carteret, N.J., in 1980.
+They released their first full album, Especially for You, in 1986 — after DiNizio sent a cassette tape of their music to Enigma Records to help net a record deal, according to the band's website.

 A number of musicians have sent their condolences and appreciations to the band, among them R.E.M.'s Mike Mills, who wrote, " Very sad to hear of the passing of Pat DiNizio.
 Always enjoyed speaking with him and hearing him play."